thomaskeggin/gen3sis_sandbox/readme.md

 abundance is below 0.1, we drive that cell to extinction.

-Let’s look at an example where the environmental temperature is 21 C, the thermal optimum is 20 C, and the standard deviation is 1 C.
+Let’s look at an example where the environmental temperature is 21 C, the thermal optimum is 20 C, and the standard deviation is 1 C. The horizontal dashed line is the 0.1 extinction threshold.

 ![](readme_files/figure-commonmark/unnamed-chunk-18-1.png)